Rate-optimal refinement strategies for local approximation MCMC: Numerical examples

 \subsection{Inferring aquifer transmissivity}

-Now we demonstrate the usefulness of LA-MCMC in a large-scale example: inferring the spatially heterogeneous transmissivity of an unconfined aquifer.
+Now we demonstrate the usefulness of LA-MCMC in a more computationally demanding example: inferring the spatially heterogeneous transmissivity of an unconfined aquifer.
+Although this example is physically motivated, our main goal is to highlight important aspects of the LA-MCMC algorithm and its performance.
+We choose this example because it is related to examples used in previous work \citep{Conradetal2018} and because similar models are used in the groundwater literature---see, for example, \citet{matott2012screening,janettietal2010,al2018,jardani2012,willmann2007,pooletal2015,govTransmissivity200340}.
+Though our model is idealized, it is not unreasonably different from many models that are used in practice.
+Moreover, explaining state-of-the-art groundwater models is well beyond the scope of this paper.
+We refer to existing work (e.g., \citet{janettietal2010}) for a detailed discussion of inferring transmissivity fields in hydrological applications, and here we focus on the computational demonstration of LA-MCMC.

 In this problem, the likelihood contains a set of coupled partial differential equations that model transport of a nonreactive tracer through the aquifer; the tracer concentration is then observed, with noise, at selected locations in the domain.
 Each likelihood evaluation is thus computationally intensive.

-More specifically, the tracer is advected and diffused through the unconfined aquifer (a groundwater resource whose top boundary is not capped by an impermeable layer of rock/soil) by a steady velocity field.
-The aquifer is divided into ten irregularly shaped regions with a river running along the right-hand side (Figure \ref{fig:tracer-transport-domain}).
-A well is located at $(x_w, y_w) = (0.2, 0.75)$.
-Soil properties are parameterized by the transmissivity $\kappa(x,y)$, which we take to be piecewise constant in each region.
-Given a value of $\kappa$, we first compute the steady state hydraulic head $h$ by solving
+More specifically, the tracer is advected and diffused through the unconfined aquifer (a groundwater resource whose top boundary is not capped by an impermeable layer of rock/soil) by a steady state velocity field.